-2. Stand in Awe At Ancient Ruins of Monte Alban High Above Oaxaca City Mexico!
+2. Stand In Awe At Ancient Ruins Of Monte Alban High Above Oaxaca City Mexico!

 Yes, Monte Alban – part of the Historic Centre of Oaxaca and Archaeological Site of Monte Albán UNESCO Site – does not disappoint!
-At Monte Alban many man-made terraces replaced the natural unevenness of the mountain and up rose a new sacred topography of pyramids, temples, and more.
+At Monte Alban, many human-made terraces replaced the natural unevenness of the mountain and up rose a newly sacred topography of pyramids, temples, and more.

-3. Mingle and Get Snap Happy with Oaxaca City Street Life!
+3. Mingle and Get Snap Happy With Oaxaca City Street Life!

 No Oaxaca City travel guide would be complete without a mention of all the street life on offer in this captivating city.
-For a full list of annual festivals I recommend to visit Oaxaca City Insider when planning your Mexican Holiday, but this only provides a snapshot of what truly is on offer.
+For a full list of annual festivals, I recommend to visit Oaxaca City Insider when planning your Mexican Holiday, but this only provides a snapshot of what truly is on offer.

-4. Admire the Interior of Church of Santo Domingo de Guzmán – One of the most beautiful churches in Mexico!
+4. Admire The Interior Of Church Of Santo Domingo De Guzmán – One Of The Most Beautiful Churches In Mexico!

 Anyone that spends even a bit of time in Latin America / Mexico will know that jaw-dropping churches are a dime a dozen, but trust me – even the most jaded of travelers will want to take a moment inside the Church of Santo Domingo de Guzmán when they visit Oaxaca City.

 5. Enjoy The View From The Quiet Hill Top Ruins of Yagul!

-A true off-the-beaten track destination you are likely to have the entire site to yourself – indeed when I visited at 9am the ticket booth operator had failed to show up so it was just me and these supreme ruins.
+A true off-the-beaten-track destination, you are likely to have the entire site to yourself – indeed, when I visited at 9 am, the ticket booth operator had failed to show up, so it was just me and these supreme ruins.
 If you take a collectivo you will have to walk the last 1.5 kilometers from the main road but ignore the Lonely Planet as I can’t for the life of me imagine why it would be considered unsafe?

-6. Take In Some of Oaxaca’s Cities Vibrant Art Scene!
+6. Take In Some Of Oaxaca’s Cities Vibrant Art Scene!

 8. Make A Day Trip To Mitla, A Unforgettable Pueblo Magico!

-Complete with painted friezes and geometric mosaics unpaired in Ancient Mexico, the magic town of Mitla makes a great day trip from Oaxaca City and indeed is one of the most popular Oaxaca City tours available.
-While Monte Albán was the most important political centre for the ancient Zaoptecans but Mitla is thought to have been the main religious centre – and the level of details in the buildings here really is something special!
+Complete with painted friezes and geometric mosaics unpaired in Ancient Mexico, the magic town of Mitla makes a great day trip from Oaxaca City.
+It indeed is one of the most popular Oaxaca City tours available and not without good reason.
+While Monte Albán was the most important political center for the ancient Zapotecs but Mitla is thought to have been the main religious center – and the level of details in the buildings here really is something special!

 9. Brush Up On Your Stamp Knowledge At The Museo de Filatelia de Oaxaca!

-Inside the Philatelic Vault there is an insanely huge collection of stamps you are free to explore, but there is also Hall of Postal Art and a Library.
+Inside the Philatelic Vault, there is an insanely huge collection of stamps you are free to explore, but there is also Hall of Postal Art and a Library.
 Good for an hour, the museum is open Tuesday to Sunday from 10 am to 8 pm and as I said: admission is free.

 10. Shop Till You Drop On Andador Macedonio Alcalá!

 Andador Macedonio Alcalá, a humming pedestrian street right in the heart of Oaxaca City, providing a thoroughfare between the two main churches in Oaxaca and a stylish location for many of the cities top galleries, restaurants, shops and more.

 11. Relax With Coffee And Cake …In Style!

-13. Browse One of Mexico’s Best English Book Stores!
+13. Browse One Of Mexico’s Best English Book Stores!

-If you are travelling around Latin America you will not find this often, if at all, so this is a great place to stock up on not only Oaxacan and Méxican themed books but also top-sellers and numerous other subjects.
-Jam packed with practically every book on Mayan and Mexican culture ever printed in English, there is something for everyone.
+If you are traveling around Latin America, you will not find this often, if at all, so this is a great place to stock up on not only Oaxacan and Méxican themed books but also top-sellers and numerous other subjects.
+Jam-packed with practically every book on Mayan and Mexican culture ever printed in English, there is something for everyone.

-14. Discover the UNESCO Listed Prehistoric Caves of Yagul in the Central Valley of Oaxaca!
+14. DIscover The Unesco Listed Prehistoric Caves Of Yagul In The Central Valley Of Oaxaca!

 15. Scout Out A Bargain At The Famous Oaxaca City Markets!

-The 20th of November market is famous for it’s large variety of food, prepared and grilled in front of you (just look for the busiest place to find the best!) and the Benito Júarez market in Oaxaca is an eclectic mix of everything from pet stores to butchers to shoes and alcohol.
+The 20th of November market is famous for its large variety of food, prepared and grilled in front of you (just look for the busiest place to find the best!).
+By comparision, the Benito Júarez market in Oaxaca is an eclectic mix of everything from pet stores to butchers to shoes and alcohol.
 A truly authentic Oaxacan experience – you will find a mix of everything here for sure!